Attendance

 What does the law say

-- Any person who, although not a natural parent, has care of the child or young person during the absence
+- Any person who, although not a natural parent, has care of the child or young person during their absence

 Separate notices may be issued to each person.